By: Larry Kohn, a Domestic Violence Attorney near me in Metro Atlanta, defending clients charged with violent crimes for over 20 Years.

 Give yourself the edge in court, by retaining the best lawyer for domestic violence.
 Creative solutions and asserting the defense issues needed to minimize the harm of these criminal charges is usually the best solution.
 Call today to speak to a partner at our Georgia law firm to speak with one of our criminal defense lawyers regarding your case.
 In the 19-county metro area, a domestic violence Atlanta GA criminal law attorney near me is what you need.

-Our law partners are available twenty-four hours a day, (404)567-5515.
+Our law partners provide a domestic abuse lawyer near me who is available twenty-four hours a day, (404) 567-5515.
 In many situations, our lawyers have come straight from our homes to a county jail to assist our client with having a bond set, for his or her release.

 Other related information and links, to answer additional questions: